carissalow/rapids/docs/features/extracted.rst

 **Assumptions/Observations:**

+Traces for iOS calls are unique even for the same contact calling a participant more than once which renders ``countmostfrequentcontact`` meaningless and ``distinctcontacts`` equal to the total number of traces.

 ``TYPES`` and ``FEATURES`` keys in ``config.yaml`` need to match.
 For example, below the ``TYPE`` ``missed`` matches the ``FEATURES`` key ``missed``::

     CALLS: